Planters by shape

 Contact usAre fiberglass planters durable?

-Not the materials we focus on.
-Fiberglass and fiberstone are frost-resistant and UV-stable, so they don't crack in a freeze or fade in strong sun the way ceramic, terracotta, and cheap resin do.
-(Ceramic and concrete are the most likely to crack, because they absorb water that then expands as it freezes.)
-With any planter, good drainage is the key, so water never pools and freezes inside.
+Fiberglass is non-porous, so it does not soak up the water that expands on freezing the way ceramic, terracotta and cheap resin do.
+Ceramic and concrete are the most likely to crack, because they absorb that water.
+With any planter, drainage is what matters most, so water never pools and freezes inside.

 Two things.
-First, a material that doesn't soak up water and expand when it freezes, like fiberglass, fiberstone, and quality composite.
+First, a material that does not soak up water and expand when it freezes, like fiberglass and quality composite.
 Second, proper drainage so water escapes instead of turning to ice inside the wall.
 Porous materials like terracotta and unsealed concrete crack precisely because they absorb that water.

 What size planter do I need?

-A good rule of thumb: choose a planter 2 to 4 inches wider than the plant's current pot, and size up for trees and fast growers.
-Every product page lists exact inside and outside dimensions, so you can plan against your space before you buy.
+A useful rule of thumb is a planter two to four inches wider than the plant's current pot, and a size up for trees and fast growers.
+Every product page lists exterior dimensions and, for almost every size, the interior opening, so you can plan against your space before you buy.

 How do large planters ship?